-John O’Connell is a lawyer, Commercial Pilot (Single-Multi Engine Land and Sea with Instrument Rating) and an experienced scuba diver (certified advanced open water) who has been litigating general aviation cases, scuba diving, personal injury and complex product liability cases for the past thirty five years.
-He has over 35 years of experience handling commercial aircraft, small plane and helicopter crash litigation.
+John O’Connell is a lawyer, Commercial Pilot (Single-Multi Engine Land and Sea with Instrument Rating) and an experienced scuba diver (certified advanced open water) who has been litigating general aviation cases, scuba diving, personal injury and complex product liability cases for the past thirty-six years.
+He has over 36 years of experience handling commercial aircraft, small plane and helicopter crash litigation.

 He is admitted to practice law in Colorado, Florida, Hawaii and Massachusetts and is also a member of the Federal Bar for the 1st (District of Massachusetts), 9th (Hawaii), 10th (Colorado), and 11th (S.D.
 Florida) Federal Circuit Courts.
 He has been admitted to several federal jurisdictions on a pro hac vice basis.

 In addition to multiple state and federal admissions he is also licensed as a patent attorney with the United States Patent and Trademark Office.
 Mr. O’Connell started his career at the Boston law firm of Parker, Coulter, Daley and White where he got his start working on aviation, products, medical products, car accidents and personal injury cases.